A thrilling second-chance romantic suspense saga from USA Today bestselling author Tia Louise.

 The first thing I see is the gun on the floor.

 Fear tightens my neck, and I’m frozen in the doorway.
-My backpack slides from my shoulder down my arm as ice trickles down into my veins.
+My backpack slides from my shoulder down my arm as ice trickles into my veins.
 The room smells like the fourth of July, firecrackers mixed with the musty odor of smoke and damp.

 The air barely moves in New Orleans at this time of year.